vote-by-mail/election-official-data/README.md

   party?: string            // party affiliation of official }
 ```
+**NB:**, fields with a question mark (e.g. `county?`) indicate that the value may possibly be empty, i.e. no such key exists.
+If no values are provided by the state, this is how it is indicated.

 ## Adding a New State
 Each state's crawler is put under it's own folder (e.g. `states/new_york/main.py`) with potentially other files in the folder.